uri-library-data-services/iassist-preview/content/blog/united-states-national-center-education-statistics-datalab.md

 date = "2010-08-02 09:36:52 -0700"
 draft = "false"
 +++
-The National Center for Education Statistics\'
+The National Center for Education Statistics'
 (NCES) [Datalab](http://nces.ed.gov/datalab/), introduced earlier this year by the United States Department of Education, provides a user-friendly entry to NCES data.
 The home page, linked above, links to